 We employ two different data sets.
 The first is a decade of monthly data, spanning 1994M1 through 2003M12, while the second is a year of daily data for 2003.
 We use different frequencies both for intrinsic interest and to check the sensitivity of our techniques.
 Though these frequencies are standard in Finance, there is nothing special about them, and there is no obvious reason why our methodology could not be used at either higher or lower frequencies.
-We focus on stock markets, but again see no reason why bond and other markets could not be considered.
+We focus on stock markets, but again see no reason why bond or other markets could not be considered.

 Our American stock data were extracted from the CRSP data base and consist of monthend prices and returns (including dividends, if any) for all firms in the S&P 500 (as of the end of 2003).
 We have adjusted for stock splits, and checked and corrected the data for errors.
-We only retain the 435 companies that have data for the full sample span.
-Since we are interested in estimating and comparing implied EMRS across markets, we also include data from two other markets.
-First, we add comparable data for the NASDAQ-100 firms, also taken from CRSP.
-Most S&P 500 firms are traded on the New York Stock Exchange (NYSE), and we avoid overlap (when we compare the NYSE with the NASDAQ) by simply deleting from the S&P sample those firms traded on the NASDAQ.
-Second, we add comparable data for the firms in the S&P/TSX Composite Index of the Toronto Stock Exchange (TSE).
+We only retain the 389 companies that have data for the full sample span that were traded on the New York Stock Exchange (NYSE).
+Since we are interested in estimating and comparing implied EMRS across markets, we also include data from another market.
+We add comparable data for the firms in the S&P/TSX Composite Index of the Toronto Stock Exchange (TSE).
 This data set is extracted from Datastream, and we convert Canadian dollars into American using comparably timed exchange rates.

-For the monthly data set, we have 120 monthly observations on 389 firms from the S&P 500 traded on the NYSE, 65 different firms from the NASDAQ, and 152 firms from the TSE.
-For the daily data set, we have data for 247 business days when both the Canadian and American stock exchanges were open, on 440 NYSE firms, 99 NASDAQ firms, and 223 TSE firms.
+For the monthly data set, we have 120 monthly observations on 389 firms from the S&P 500 traded on the NYSE, and 152 firms from the TSE.
+For the daily data set, we have data for 246 business days when both the Canadian and American stock exchanges were open, on 440 NYSE firms, and 223 TSE firms.

-It has been traditional since at least Fama and MacBeth (1973) to use yields on short-horizon treasury bills to proxy the risk-free rate, and it is natural for us to compare our estimates of the expected risk-free rate with T-bill returns.
+It has been traditional since at least Fama and MacBeth (1973) to use yields on shorthorizon treasury bills to proxy the risk-free rate, and it is natural for us to compare our estimates of the expected risk-free rate with T-bill returns.
 We use data on T-bill returns downloaded from the Federal Reserve's website.